-Admission as a certificate student requires that the student submit the application form and official transcripts of all college-level coursework.
+Admission as a certificate student requires that the student submit the online application form and official transcripts of all college-level coursework.
 A certificate student must possess a bachelor's degree with a cumulative GPA of 2.5/4.0.
 A certificate student whose bachelor's degree(s) is not in the field of certificate study or a closely related field may be required to take additional prerequisite courses that may not count toward the certificate.
 Certificate students are permitted to enroll in as many credit hours as are necessary to complete the certificate.
-Certificate students who later apply and are admitted to a master's degree program may apply only approved certificate coursework with a grade of "B" or higher to the master's degree.